mbernste/mbernste.github.io/_posts/2023-04-23-determinants.md

 $$\forall j \in [n], \ \text{Det}(\boldsymbol{a}_{*,1}, \dots, \boldsymbol{a}_{*,j} + \boldsymbol{v}, \dots  \boldsymbol{a}_{*,n}) = \text{Det}(\boldsymbol{a}_{*,1}, \dots, \boldsymbol{a}_{*,j}, \dots  \boldsymbol{a}_{*,n}) + \text{Det}(\boldsymbol{a}_{*,1}, \dots, \boldsymbol{v}, \dots  \boldsymbol{a}_{*,n})$$

 Why do we wish the linearity of $\text{Det}$ to be an axiom?
 Because it turns out that the volume of a two-dimensional parallelogram is linear with respect to the vectors that form its sides.
-To show this, let's start with a parallelogram defined by the columns of the following matrix:
+We can prove this both algebraically as well as geometrically.
+Let's start with the algebraic proof starting with a parallelogram defined by the columns of the following matrix:

 $$\boldsymbol{A} := \begin{bmatrix}a & b \\ c & d\end{bmatrix}$$